-As analyzed in Section.
-II.B, the optimal routing of frontiers or unexplored space is very likely not the optimal routing for exploration due to the implicit optimal assumption not being met.
-Therefore, instead of finding a high-quality of all precise explorable frontiers, the proposed method aims to spend low computation on finding a satisfactory coarse routing of explorable regions.
-The process of EOHC-based routing planning is shown in Fig. \ref{routing}.
+\Higher{As analyzed in Section II, a far-sighted and computationally efficient exploration planner for the large-scale exploration tasks is required.
+Therefore, instead of finding a high-quality routing of all precise explorable frontiers, the proposed method aims to spend low computation on finding a satisfactory coarse routing of boundary regions.
+We propose the EOHDT-based routing planning, which has a low computational complexity and a length guarantee in the worst case, for solving ATSP.} The process of \Higher{EOHDT}-based routing planning is shown in Fig. \ref{routing}(b-e).

-Firstly, we extract all the history nodes of DTG that connect at least one EROI as the explorable regions.
-To reduce the computation when formulating ATSP, the distances between all explorable regions and the distances between the robot and all explorable regions are computed by conducting the Dijkstra algorithm on DTG.
+\Higher{Firstly, we extract all the boundary regions.
+Here, a boundary region is composed of a history node and a set of EROIs (at least one) connected to this history node as shown in Fig. \ref{routing}(a).} To reduce the computation when formulating ATSP, the distances between all \Higher{boundary regions} and the distances between the robot and all \Higher{boundary regions} are computed by conducting the Dijkstra algorithm on DTG.
 Thanks to the sparse DTG, the ATSP can be formulated efficiently.